ewrogers/gala-docker/README.md

 ![Linux terminal UI](screenshots/ui.png?raw=true)

 **NOTE:** Despite the program displaying "ESC to exit", you should not use that as it will terminate the node.
 Fortunately, it will automatically be restarted (assuming you used the `--restart=unless-stopped` argument when creating the container).
 Not a big deal, just avoid restarting your node unncessarily, but you won't lose progress for the day.

+## Upgrading the Node Software

+If you already have existing containers running the older Gala node software, it is easy to upgrade your nodes.

 ## FAQ & Troubleshooting